 Due to the State of Wyoming, Office of State Lands and Investments, DWSRF Loan #120, advances on a \$9,400,000 loan for the design and construction of Phase II of the Southern Water Transmission Main.
 Interest will accrue at 2.5% from the date of loan disbursements.
 Twenty annual payments of principal and interest will begin not later than one year after substantial completion of the project.
 The payments are currently estimated at \$602,983 per year.
-Secured by the pledge and assignment of revenues from the City's water system user fees necessary to meet the annual loan payments. \$ 6,592,942 Due to the State of Wyoming, Office of State Lands and Investments, DWSRF Loan #133, advances on a \$3,000,000 loan for the construction of the Hydro-Electric Generation Project.
+Secured by the pledge and assignment of revenues from the City's water system user fees necessary to meet the annual loan payments.

+Due to the State of Wyoming, Office of State Lands and Investments, DWSRF Loan #133, advances on a \$3,000,000 loan for the construction of the Hydro-Electric Generation Project.
 Interest thereon is at 0.0% for a term of twenty years.
 Upon completion of project, loan shall be granted principal forgiveness up to 25% of the loan, not to exceed \$750,000.
 The payments are currently estimated at \$112,500 per year.
 Secured by a pledge and assignment of revenues from the City's water system user fees necessary to meet the annual payment.

-146,668 Due to the State of Wyoming, Office of State Lands and Investments, DWSRF Loan #151, advances on a \$589,800 loan for the construction of the Powder Activated Carbon Project.
+Due to the State of Wyoming, Office of State Lands and Investments, CWSRF Loan#159, advances on \$9,900,000 loan for Southern Sewer Interceptor Main.
 Interest thereon is at 2.5% for a term of twenty years.
-Upon completion of project, loan shall be granted principal forgiveness up to 25% of the loan, not to exceed \$147,450.
-The payments are currently estimated at \$37,800 per year.
-Secured by a pledge and assignment of revenues from the City's water system user fees necessary to meet the annual payment.
-873,862 Due to the State of Wyoming, Office of State Lands and Investments, DWSRF Loan #177, advances on a \$5,280,000 loan for the design and construction of Phase III of the Southern Water Transmission Main.
+The payments are currently estimated at \$635,057 per year.
+Secured by pledge and assignment of revenues from the City's wastewater user fees necessary to meet the annual loan payment.

+Due to the State of Wyoming, Office of State Lands and Investments, DWSRF Loan #177, advances on a \$5,280,000 loan for the design and construction of Phase III of the Southern Water Transmission Main.
 Interest thereon is at 2.5% for a term of twenty years.
 Upon completion of project, loan shall be granted principal forgiveness up to 25% of the loan, not to exceed \$1,320,000.
 The payments are currently estimated at \$254,023 per year.
 Secured by a pledge and assignment of revenues from the City's water system user fees necessary to meet the annual payment.

-978,355 Due to the State of Wyoming, Office of State Lands and Investments, CWSRF Loan #046, original amount of \$36,450,000, with interest at 2.5%, due annually on June 1.
+Due to the State of Wyoming, Office of State Lands and Investments, CWSRF Loan #046, original amount of \$36,450,000, with interest at 2.5%, due annually on June 1.
 Annual principal and interest payments are \$2,338,163 through 2026 for the Dry and Crow Creek Rehab - Construction project.
-Secured by the pledge and assignment of revenues generated from the City's wastewater user fees necessary to meet the 978,555 annual loan payment.
-18,640,542 Continued
+Secured by the pledge and assignment of revenues generated from the City's wastewater user fees necessary to meet the annual loan payment.